Skip to content

 • There is no up-to-date network diagram

-• When something fails, diagnosis is done blindly
+• When something fails, the diagnosis is done “blind” with no idea where to start

-• Network changes are made without any record
+• Network changes are made with no record or version control

 Why This Is the Most Dangerous Sign